charles-uno/Bloodlines/03_player_characters.md

 ## Bloodline Scores

-PCs are Human, and as such their abilities can be expressed in terms of their four bloodline scores.
-These are numbers which illustrate how well the PC embodies the strengths of the four ancient peoples.
-A Human whose Elf bloodline manifests strongly will be innately insightful, for example, while one whose Goblin bloodline is strong will be agile and coordinated.
+The strengths and weaknesses of a PC are expressed through their four bloodline scores.
+These scores are numbers which illustrate how well the PC (as a Human) embodies the abilities of the four ancient peoples, and also show how favorably they are seen by the ancient peoples' gods.
+A Human whose Elf bloodline manifests strongly will be innately sharp-eyed, for example, and will take naturally to the magical domains of Aso and Osa.
+A strong Goblin bloodline, on the other hand, indicates a PC who is innately agile and looked upon favorably by Opochi.

-During play, these scores give the number of dice that players use to make rolls.
-A higher score indicates that a PC manifests that bloodline more strongly, and as a result will be more adept at actions related to that bloodline.
+During play, bloodline scores indicate the number of dice that players use to make rolls.
+A higher bloodline score causes a player to roll more dice, which in turn improves the PC's odds of success in actions related to that score.

-It bears noting that just because a PC would be good at rolling for something, doesn't mean that they should feel obligated to do that thing.
-For example, the Halfling bloodline is used for both persuasion and deceit.
-If a player envisions their PC as persuasive, but not as a natural liar, they should simply not have their PC lie!
-The same would be true of a sneaky PC with no talent for shooting; that PC probably doesn't carry a bow, and would generally have no reason to be shooting at all, despite the fact that their strong Goblin bloodline would (in principle) make them good at it.
-Such weaknesses are not strictly necessary, but many players find that they add depth to a PC's character.
+Over the course of their adventures, a PC's bloodline scores gradually increase.
+This indicates the PC becoming stronger and more clever as a result of their experiences, as well as earning divine favor by amusing the gods.
+The gods are capricious, however, so these score increases manifest unpredictably.

-Each bloodline score begins at a value of 5.
-In order to demonstrate strengths and weaknesses, the player may then decrease a score by one in order to increase another score by one.
-This may be done up to four times.
-For example, to create a PC who is tough and charming, but clumsy and dim-witted, a player may increment their Dwarf and Halfling scores to 7 at the cost of decreasing their Elf and Goblin scores to 3.
+Bloodline scores are set at the beginning of each session.
+To do so, each player rolls twenty four-sided dice, plus an additional one for each session that's been played.
+That is, twenty-one dice are rolled at the beginning of the second session, twenty-two at the beginning of the third session, and so on.
+If any numbers do not show up (no dice show "1", for example), the roll must be tried again.

-At the beginning of each session, each player may permanently increase any one of their PC's bloodline scores by 1.
-(If they choose not to increase a bloodline score, the PC instead learns a spell, as discussed in a moment.)
-This includes the first session – the first increase usually happens just after creating the PC.
+The die are divided into four piles by value.
+The sizes of the four piles are then assigned to the PC's bloodline scores.
+The relative order of the scores should remain unchanged from session to session – Tor Byorn Yorgensen always assigns his highest score to his Dwarf bloodline and his lowest score to his Halfling bloodline, for example.

-The bloodlines are described as follows:
+The meaning of each bloodline score is explained in detail below:

--   **The Dwarf bloodline imparts strength, endurance, and skill-at-arms.** A high score will improve a PC's rolls to grapple, brawl, kick down doors, physically intimidate adversaries, run long distances, and use swords, axes, spears, and other hand-to-hand weapons.
++ **The Dwarf bloodline imparts strength, endurance, and skill-at-arms.** A high score will improve a PC's rolls to grapple, brawl, kick down doors, physically intimidate adversaries, run long distances, and use swords, axes, spears, and other hand-to-hand weapons.
 It also defends against melee attackers and exposure to the elements – the GM may request a Dwarf roll for a PC to deflect a grapple, parry an incoming sword, or stomach a poison.
--   **The Elf bloodline imparts knowledge, perceptiveness, and natural affinity.** A high score will improve a PC's rolls to forage, track, handle animals, make educated guesses, and recall facts about history, monsters, and geography.
++ **The Elf bloodline imparts knowledge, perceptiveness, and natural affinity.** A high score will improve a PC's rolls to forage, track, handle animals, make educated guesses, and recall facts about history, monsters, and geography.
 It also defends against ignorance and hidden dangers – the GM may request an Elf roll for a PC to notice an impending ambush, to recall a pertinent detail about an NPC, or to understand a new language being spoken nearby.
--   **The Goblin bloodline imparts reflexes, coordination, and stealthiness.** A high score will improve a PC's rolls to pick locks, pick pockets, move silently, and attack with ranged and thrown weapons.
++ **The Goblin bloodline imparts reflexes, coordination, and stealthiness.** A high score will improve a PC's rolls to pick locks, pick pockets, move silently, and attack with ranged and thrown weapons.
 It also defends against detection and against projectiles – the GM may request a Goblin roll for a PC to remain hidden despite pursuers, or to duck out of the way of an incoming arrow or falling rock.
--   **The Halfling bloodline imparts social savvy, charisma, and willpower.** A high score will improve a PC's rolls to provoke, intimidate, barter, build rapport, entertain, create disguises, and lie.
++ **The Halfling bloodline imparts social savvy, charisma, and willpower.** A high score will improve a PC's rolls to provoke, intimidate, barter, build rapport, entertain, create disguises, and lie.
 It also defends against deception and coercion – the GM may call for a Halfling roll for a PC to judge an NPC's trustworthiness, or maintain composure when faced with a tense or confrontational social situation.
 ## Spells

 In addition to bloodline scores, a PC's ancestry also provides them with